QuentinRa/blog.quentinra.dev/maths/graph/coloring/vertex.md

 Algorithm

-* until all of our subgraphs are complete
+* until all of our subgraph are complete
 * create 2 subgraph
     * one contracting two vertex
     * one linking two vertex